selfwithin/web3facts/categories/3 Decentralization/11 What is Proof of Stake.md

 Proof of Stake consists of a network of validators.
+Proof-of-stake is a cryptocurrency consensus mechanism for processing transactions and creating new blocks in a blockchain.
+A consensus mechanism is a method for validating entries into a distributed database and keeping the database secure.
+In the case of cryptocurrency, the database is called a blockchain—so the consensus mechanism secures the blockchain.
+Proof of Stake was invented by Sunny King and was implimented in BTC Clone called PPCOIN, later name changed to Peercoin.

 Validators are individuals which have deposited, or staked, cryptocurrency and run a specifically designed program to process transactions.